 A strategic plan is offering a business focus, direction and action to help the business grow from the point it presently resides to a greater market share in the future.
-A business plan is more focused on offering a structure to capture and implement ideas that initially define a business.
+A business plan, on the other hand, is more focused on offering a structure to capture and implement ideas that initially define a business.

 With a strategic plan, existing resources are prioritized to increase revenue and return on investment.
 The business plan is different in that it’s seeking funding for a venture that doesn’t yet exist.
 Where a strategic plan is building a sustainable competitive advantage in the future, a business plan is designed to take advantage of a current business opportunity.